ambientals/data-analysis-repository/README.md

-# Data Analysis repository
+# Data-driven coding repository
-Data analysis and coding repository.
+Data-driven coding repository.
+Currently, only Python codes are displayed, but SQL, DAX, SPL, XML, YML, and MatLab are soon to be uploaded.
 <br>

 * <a href="https://github.com/ambientals/data-analysis-portfolio/blob/master/demo_check_packages_and_names.py">Check installed Python packages and directories</a>